immuni-app/immuni-documentation/Technology.md

 This section discusses the Android-specific aspects of the App.

 The Android App is available for devices running Android 6 (Marshmallow, API 23) or above.
 For the A/G Framework to work, the user needs to have updated Google Play Services to version 20.18.13 or above.
 Therefore, the Android App prevents the user from completing the onboarding if they do not have a sufficiently recent version of Google Play Services.
+For the Huawei Framework to work, the user needs to have Huawei Mobile Services (HMS) core to version 5.1.0.300 or above.

 #### Android App technologies